Ethan27108/MineSweeper/README.md

 # Minesweeper

 This project is a Minesweeper game implemented in JavaScript.
-The game allows users to select different difficulty levels and use power-ups to assist in clearing the minefield.
+The game allows users to select different difficulties and use power-ups to assist in clearing the minefield.

 ## Requirements